akeneo/pim-docs/cookbook/catalog_structure/creating_a_reference_data.rst

         lifecycleCallbacks: {  }

-You can check that you have correctly mapped your `Color` entity by using the following command:
+To check if the entities are correctly set up, use the following command:

 .. code-block:: bash